mamh-java/prometheus-plugin/docs/metrics/index.md

 # Metrics collected by [prometheus-plugin](../../README.md)

 Metrics collected by this Plugin are prefixed with "default_jenkins".
 You can change the "default" prefix either via configuration page:

-"default" -> default namespace
+"default" -&gt; default namespace

 or an environment variable ```PROMETHEUS_NAMESPACE```.
 If the environment variable is defined this value will be taken.

 ## DiskUsageCollector

 Required Plugin:
 [cloudbees-disk-usage-simple-plugin](https://github.com/jenkinsci/cloudbees-disk-usage-simple-plugin)

 | metric                                     | description                                                  | Prometheus Type |